 Where to start?

-The City of Charles Sturt encourages and supports our residents to rediscover the joy of (non-edible) gardening in our urban landscape.
-However, before you go ahead and start planting, you should first talk to the Council and to your neighbours.
+The City of Charles Sturt encourages and supports our residents to rediscover the joy of gardening in our urban landscape.
+However, before you go ahead and start planting there are a few things you should consider.

 Talking to neighbours and the home owner